Open-MSS/MSS/docs/deployment.rst

  .. literalinclude:: samples/sites-available/mss.yourserver.de.conf

-Enable it with aen2site mss.yourserver.de.conf
+Enable it with a2ensite mss.yourserver.de.conf

-Configuration files of the wms server
+Configuration file of the wms server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration for the Mission Support System Web Map Service (wms).
-The configuration files have to become added to the /home/mss/config directory
+The configuration file have to become added to the /home/mss/config directory

 **/home/mss/config/mss_wms_settings.py**